igor720/plmat/README.md

     cargo install --path ./
     plmat obj color DemArcSec3 --data-source-dir ../hgts --model-size 64

-Here command arguments are given for example only.
+Here command line arguments are given for example only.

 ## Other